-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of plastered masonry and plasterboard finishes.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Flooring throughout is of suspended timber construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Kitchen fittings comprise a variety of wall and base type storage units with worktop surface areas present.
-Internal joinery comprises of timber panel and glazed panel internal doors, with timber skirtings, facings and surrounds noted.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-An open fireplace is present within the living room.
+Internal joinery comprises of timber panel internal doors, with timber skirtings, facings and surrounds noted.
+Chimney breasts and fireplaces Not applicable.
 Internal decorations Visually inspected.
-Painted finishes throughout.
-Cellars Visually inspected where there was a safe and purpose-built access.
-Not applicable.
+Mixed surface decoration throughout.
+Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply, with the consumer unit located within the kitchen cupboard.

+Gas

-Mains supply, with the consumer unit located within a cupboard under the stairs.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

+Mains gas supply, with the gas meter located in the kitchen.

-Mains gas supply.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Mains supply.
-Plumberwork, where seen, is of copper supply and PVC wastepipes.
-Sanitary fittings comprise of a three piece bathroom suite at ground floor level and a three piece shower room suite at first floor level.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Mains supply of water.
+Plumberwork, where seen is of copper supply and PVC wastepipes.

+Sanitary fittings comprise of a three piece suite within the shower room.

+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-kitchen.

-The property benefits from a gas fired central heating system, with the combination boiler present within a cupboard in the
+The property benefits from a gas fired central heating system, with the combination boiler present within the kitchen.

+Drainage

-Drainage Drainage covers etc. were not lifted.
+Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.

 Both foul and surface water drainage is presumed to be connected to the main public sewer.
 This was not checked or tested at the time of inspection.

-Fire, smoke and burglar alarms Visually inspected.
+Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will ownership.

+comply with these standards following a change of